 The Access Course offered me the chance to improve my academic ability before I enrolled for a full-time course.
-Attending part-time was very beneficial as it was flexible with work and it allowed me an
+Attending part-time was very beneficial as it was flexible with work and it allowed me an excellent opportunity to get to grips with UCD and familiarise myself with the campus before starting my degree.
+UCD Sutherland School of Law offers an outstanding programme, which is challenging but rewarding.
+The Dean of Law hosts seminars with prominent guest orators who are experts in their fields.
+There is lots to enjoy about UCD.
+The facilities cater to your every need and the staff are always helpful.

-- Shane Black, Graduate, University Access Course
+- Shane Black, University Access Graduate, Law Student